MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceSchema/l1Cs/MEF W103 - LSO Legato Service Provisioning Specification - L1 Connectivity Service.md

 Enumeration represents the possible multiplexing sequences for a given LO ODU into HO ODU using nomenclature.
 The set of enumeration list varies depending on the selection of lineRate in the L1Enni as follows:

-- Enumeration list in section 14.22.1 when lineRate = OTU1
+- Enumeration list in section 14.22.1 when lineRate = OTU4
-- Enumeration list in section 14.22.2 when lineRate = OTU2 or OTU2E
+- Enumeration list in section 14.22.2 when lineRate = OTU 3
-- Enumeration list in section 14.22.3 when lineRate = OTU3
+- Enumeration list in section 14.22.3 when lineRate = OTU2 or OTU2E
-- Enumeration list in section 14.22.4 when lineRate = OTU4
+- Enumeration list in section 14.22.4 when lineRate = OTU1

 ### 14.22.1 HighOrderODU4MultiplexingSequences